claytonjwong/Algorithms-UCSanDiego/3_course/4_week_paths/2_dijkstra/README.md

     #include <unordered_set>
     #include <queue>

-    #define LEGACY_COMPILER // needed for legacy compilers which are unable to construct an ephemeral r-value from an initializer list

     using namespace std;
     using Vertex = int; using Weight = int;
     using Graph = unordered_map< Vertex, unordered_set< Vertex > >;